 Termites are like criminals, we know they are out there on the street looking for an opportunity.
 There’s not much we can do about that, but we do what we can to reduce the risk of them being able to get into our house.
 And I highlight the word “risk”.
 Just like termites, there are higher risk areas than others.
 To reduce the risk of our house being broken into we lock our doors, we light up dark areas at night, we can install security screens and doors, we can install alarm systems or even have security patrols.
 So as you can see there is a range of methods to reduce the risk just like termite management, but it all comes down to our budget and what it takes to give us peace of mind.
 But just like security methods, no single termite management method is 100% foolproof, hence the need for annual inspections.

-This analogy can also be used to explain the behavior of termites.
+This analogy can also be used to explain the behaviour of termites.
 Some criminals will back the removal truck up and clean out your house, others will just steal the beer out of your fridge and leave.
-A similar behavior occurs with a termite infestation, sometimes they will just have a nibble on a carpet smooth edge other times given enough time they can destroy a home.
+Similar behaviour occurs with a termite infestation, sometimes they will just have a nibble on a carpet smooth edge other times given enough time they can destroy a home.

 We can even take the criminal analogy one step further and use it to describe each termite species.